 The meaning of Cheese is different for everyone, and we chase our cheese thinking that it will make us happy.
 If we find our cheese, we get attached to it.
 And if our cheese is taken away or we lose it, we get stressed and upset.

 So, the mice and the little-people look for cheese in the maze, every day.
 A day comes when the little-people starts finding a huge pile of cheese at the same place.
 So, they start living near to that place.
 They no longer need to go around in maze to find new cheese every day.

-But, a day comes when they don’t find their cheese at that place.
+But, a day comes when Who Moved My Cheese characters don’t find their cheese at that place.
 They had got used to getting it at the same place and now find it difficult to cope with change.
 They become frustrated and blame whoever had stopped putting the cheese at their place.

 On the other hand, the mice continued to search for new places as usual and fed themselves.

 I really loved the concept of the story and the metaphors author has used for it.
 The book teaches us that what we are afraid of is never as bad as what we imagine.
 The fear that we let build up in our mind is worse than the situation that really exists.